 - Venmo — Peer-to-peer payment sharing where friends send and receive money with each other.

-- Redfin – An online real estate database that provides real-time values to homeowners and renters.
+- Redfin – A national real estate brokerage that provides real-time values to homeowners and renters.

 - LendingClub – A crowdsourced borrowing hub that connects consumers with lenders outside of the traditional banking network.